How do you become a Realtor in Vermont?

 *You also have to be at least 18 years old, and have at least a high school diploma (or GED).

 40 Hour Pre-Licensing Class

 You have to take a 40 hour pre-licensing class.
 The Vermont Association of Realtors offers these classes several times throughout the year.
-In fact, the next Vermont pre-licensing class is going to be in September.
+In fact, the next Vermont pre-licensing class is going to be at the very end of November. .
 Here’s a link to the registration and for more information.
-It costs $550 and includes text books, and live instruction from really skilled trainers.
+It costs $500 and includes text books, and live instruction (via Zoom) from really skilled trainers.

 The first four days of class prepares you for the national exam.
 That’s when you’ll learn all about the practice of selling real estate.
 The last day prepares you for the Vermont law portion of the real estate license exam. (that part is not as exciting, but it is very important.)
 So, we always advise people to get a little more coffee, and then just put your head down and get through it!